 Maybe It’s Just a Phase?

-Finally, drug abuse isn’t just a phase.
+Drug abuse isn’t just a phase.
+If you’ve asked, “what is behavioral therapy”, know it is not a permanent fix.
 Addiction is a chronic disease that’s as serious as diabetes or asthma.
 You wouldn’t say that someone’s diabetes is a phase he’ll outgrow, would you?
 By delaying or avoiding treatment, the condition worsens.

 If there are underlying mental health challenges, they’ll also worsen.
 Additionally, drug use is dangerous and can lead to death.
 However, your loved one doesn’t have to continue going down this road.
-At Zelus Recovery, caring therapists routinely help teens and young adults overcome chemical dependency.
+At Zelus Recovery, caring therapists routinely help teens and young adults overcome chemical dependency with the following programs: